momentohq/momento-node-redis-client/README.template.md

 ## Current Redis API Support

 This library supports the most popular Redis APIs, but does not yet support all Redis APIs.
-We currently support most APIs related to string values (GET, SET, etc.) and hash values (HGET, HSET, etc.).
-We will be adding support for additional APIs in the future.
+We currently support the most common APIs related to string values (GET, SET, etc.) and hash values (HGETALL, HSET, etc.).
+We will be adding support for additional
+APIs in the future.
 If there is a particular API that you need support for, please drop by our [Discord](https://discord.com/invite/3HkAKjUZGq) or e-mail us at [support@momentohq.com](mailto:support@momentohq.com) and let us know - we'll get it added for you ASAP!